A Bit Extra with Barb - Book Launch Update 3

 In my last blog update on the book launch date, I said we were heading for late February 2023.
 Some of the preliminary housekeeping has taken just a little bit longer than I expected, so we'll just 'poke' into the beginning of March before launch.
 Apologies to anyone who was really on tender hooks there, but it's not long now!
-As someone who's usually worked to some super hard (meaning fixed) and very demanding deadlines over my thirty-year career, it's been refreshing to work on a personal project where I shoot for a mark but can readjust if it's not realistic, and the decision is all 'on me'.
+As someone who's usually worked to some super hard (meaning fixed) and very demanding deadlines over my thirty-year career, it's been refreshing to work on a personal project where I shoot for a mark but can readjust if it's not realistic and the decision is all 'on me'.
 This is a luxury change managers don't professionally often get.
-What matters most to me is to put out a high-quality book that really helps people deliver better change outcomes with higher adoption.
-Hopefully a week longer to achieve that isn't too much to ask.
+What matters most to me is putting out a high-quality book that helps people deliver better change outcomes with higher adoption.
+Hopefully, a week longer to achieve that isn't too much to ask.

 I've always loathed change management being viewed as elitist.
 I think change managers are very valuable, but I don't think they're more special than anyone else.
 We're all in the business of being change agents, whether we're consciously aware of it (and have a related role title) or not.
 Accessibility is a key take-out of the book and the role of the successful change manager.
 Making the book simple to buy in multiple formats at an affordable price is part of this mantra of accessibility.
 Everything you do is a calling card for what you have to say and the message you model, including whether or not your book is affordable!

-On this topic of things to be learned in the process of writing a book, there's quite a few things I've turned my hand to in the process, which I definitely wouldn't call myself a natural at!
-I managed to build my own website using Wix a couple of years ago, but the book has given me reason to be much more active in evolving the website, tweaking pages, adding blogs and generally lifting the sophistication of how it all works and fits together.
-My proudest moment to date along these lines, would be a very busy Waitangi weekend in which I:
+On this topic of things to be learned in the process of writing a book, there are quite a few things I've turned my hand to in the process, which I definitely wouldn't call myself a natural at!
+I managed to build my own website using Wix a couple of years ago, but the book has given me a reason to be much more active in evolving the website, tweaking pages, adding blogs and generally lifting the sophistication of how it all works and fits together.
+My proudest moment to date along these lines would be a very busy Waitangi weekend in which I:

-made a 'thanks for buying the book and here's your free Workbook PDF' video
+made a 'thanks for buying the book, and here's your free Workbook PDF' video.

-built a hidden landing page (that corresponds to the URL given in the book conclusion as the link for the free workbook)
+built a hidden landing page (that corresponds to the URL given in the book conclusion as the link for the free workbook).

-embedded an Active Campaign form on the landing page to capture book buyer emails who want the free work book
+embedded an Active Campaign form on the landing page to capture book buyer emails who want the free workbook.

-created an 'on click' command to send new subscribers to another hidden landing page on subscription
+created an 'on click' command to send new subscribers to another hidden landing page on subscription.

 embedded the welcome video on the second hidden landing page, and

-embedded the work book PDF beside the video to auto-display for download in a second window on click.
+embedded the workbook PDF beside the video to auto-display for download in a second window on click.

-All this writing and thinking about writing, has inspired me to blog more regularly, which also brings more credibility to the website.
-Check out my blog from last Monday when I explore what exactly we mean when we talk about complex change, and what the criteria is to meet this threshold.
+All this writing and thinking about writing has inspired me to blog more regularly, which also brings more credibility to the website.
+Check out my blog from last Monday when I explore what exactly we mean when we talk about complex change and what the criteria is to meet this threshold.
 Or my blog from the previous Monday where I discuss the top 3 barriers to achieving successful change and the main change management models that can help and how they're applied.

 My next book launch post will be on the launch date, Monday March 6th, with links to the special launch price offer.
 Change Cat is primed and ready to go, so stay with me for the big reveal next Monday!